junxit/us-congress-bills-115/metadata.md

 - 2017-03-27 — Introduced in Senate
 - 2017-03-27 — Read twice and referred to the Committee on Energy and Natural Resources.
+- 2017-03-30 — Committee on Energy and Natural Resources.
+Ordered to be reported with an amendment favorably.
+- 2017-05-24 — Committee on Energy and Natural Resources.
+Reported by Senator Murkowski with amendments.
+With written report No. 115-83.
+- 2017-05-24 — Committee on Energy and Natural Resources.
+Reported by Senator Murkowski with amendments.
+With written report No. 115-83.
+- 2017-05-24 — Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 102.